flatanimals/vue-media-queries/README.md

 ## Using common CSS Framework responsive bands

-Currently [Bulma](http://bulma.io) is the only supported framework, but PRs are welcome.
+Currently [Bulma](http://bulma.io) and [Materialize](http://materializecss.com/) are the only supported frameworks, but PRs are welcome.

 ```javascript
 import Vue from 'vue';